bitmax-exchange/bitmax-futures-api-doc-v2/source/includes/_wss_prv_req_account_snapshot.md

 }
 ```

-You can request the futures account asset snapshot via websocket by an `futures-account-snapshot` request.
+You can request the futures account asset snapshot via websocket by a `futures-account-snapshot` action.

 The request schema: